taylorhummon/smoothmath/docs/source/usage.rst

 >>> z.at(Point(x=3, y=2))
 11

 Great!
-While we can only take the derivative when an expression has a single variable, we can take the *differential* of an expression that has multiple variables.
+While we can only take the derivative when an expression has a single variable, we can take the :class:`~smoothmath.Differential` of an expression that has multiple variables.
 The differential has several *parts*, one for each variable.
 Each part of the differential is referred to as a *partial*.

 >>> from smoothmath import Differential, Point
 >>> from smoothmath.expression import Variable